 The Committee on Recognized Student Organizations (CORSO) reviews applications and makes recommendations to the Director of the Center for Leadership & Involvement.
-Applications for the 2019-2020 academic year will open in late April.
+Applications for the 2019-2020 academic year are now open!

 In order for your application to be considered, please make sure you submit all of the required application components.
 These include:

 1) Approval/Sponsorship Form: All new RSOs are required to find a faculty or staff advisor who is willing to sponsor your organization and assist the group as needed.
 This advisor is separate from your Center for Leadership & Involvement or UCSC adivsor, who will be assigned to you once your organization is approved.

 Click here to download the Approval/Sponsorship Form.
 This is the only form that you will have to print, scan, and upload as a PDF as part your online application through Blueprint (page 4).
 Feel free to stop by the Student Activities Center, RC 001, and use our scanner!